tigerfarm/notifyweb/conversations/README.md

 + Twilio FCM_CREDENTIAL_SID :CR5d...f6:
 + Listening on port: 8000
 ````

-In the web application, notify_actions.js:
+In a web browser, goto the [link](http://localhost:8000/)(http://localhost:8000/).
 ````
-Get a Firebase FCM message token:           firebaseFcmToken = e1sS...sM2 Get a Conversations identity token:         userIdentity = davew Create a Conversations conversation object using the Conversations token.
+Get a Firebase FCM message token, for example:  firebaseFcmToken = e1sS...sM2 Enter an identity to use, for example:          davew Create a Conversations conversation object
+    Get a new Conversations token,              userIdentity = davew using the token instatiate a Conversations instance.
-Set the conversation object to receive notifications.
+Set the conversation instance to receive notifications.
     thisConversationClient.setPushRegistrationId('fcm', firebaseFcmToken);
-    Ties togeather: conversations service + web app client to FCM project.
+````
 Now can receive tokens.
-````

-Create a message in the channel: note, with author davep1.
+### Create a message in the channel.

+The program creates a mess using author: davep1.
 ````
 $ node servicesConversationMsgCreate.js
 ++ Create a text message for a Conversation.